Reviews You Can Rely On

 Water Resistance

 With a Gore-Tex insert and tightly sewn seams, water has a hard time getting inside these gloves.
-In our dunk test, we didn't notice any water penetration.
-A large wrist gauntlet extends coverage up the forearms, and a secure drawstring closes the wrist opening over the top of a jacket cuff to keep powder snow out of the gloves and sleeves on powder days or while snowmobiling.
+In our dunk test, we didn't notice any water permeation.
+A large wrist gauntlet extends coverage up the forearms, and a secure drawstring closes the wrist, opening over the top of a jacket cuff to keep powder snow out of the gloves and sleeves on powder days or while snowmobiling.

 The softshell exterior on the back of the hands can start to absorb some water during extended submersions, but these gloves are most helpful in temperatures well below freezing.
 That said, if snow turns to rain, these gloves will keep you dry in almost any weather.
+As our lead tester notes, “These gloves are impervious to wet weather, which makes them seem even warmer.”

 outdoor research prevail heated gore-tex gloves - the prevail's leather and nylon outer shells easily repel water.